 HTTP requests time

-Ingress or Route controller (so performance can be compared between the ingress/route and the Jenkins master service behind it.
+Ingress or Route controller (so performance can be compared between the ingress/route and the Jenkins controller service behind it.

 The list of potential threads listed for CloudBees CI also applies in the context, but I’d add other elements to that list, such as:

 Unhealthy nodes (see Troubleshooting steps for diagnosing an unhealthy Kubernetes node)

 Misconfiguration of request and limits, as well as health checks for containers

 APM reports set a common data-driven language for troubleshooting performance incidents between Jenkins admins and support engineers.
 Ideally, when a Jenkins admin wants the support team to investigate an specific incident (alert), he/she would share the violated rule description plus performance data to understand how the application behaves in a healthy state and how it was behaving during the reported outage (unhealthy).
 On the other hand, if the only information available is the observed symptoms from their end-users (“the Jenkins UI is running slowly a couple of days ago, Jenkins is not building jobs as fast as it used to”, ...) a Support Bundle might be not enough to diagnose the issue after we validate:

 The application meets with the JVM best practices (about.md file)

 The application is not impacted by any of the performance issues caught by Jenkins Health Advisor by CloudBees reports.